MDAnalysis/MDAKits/docs/source/making-a-kit/from-cookiecutter.rst

 #.
 Uses MDAnalysis
 #.
 Open source + OSI license
 #.
-Versioned + on version-controlled repository
+Versioned + on a version-controlled repository
 #.
 Designated authors and maintainers
 #.
 (At least) minimal documentation
 #.
 (At least) minimal regression tests